Win A Family Trip To Celebrate Disney World’s 50th Anniversary

 To find out how to win, tune in to Heart Breakfast With Jamie Theakston and Amanda Holden 6.30am – 10am Monday - Thursday this week.

-Where in Walt Disney World are we today?
-Today Heart are focusing on Epcot – where you can travel around the globe, under the sea and into Outer Space.
+Where in Walt Disney World® Resort are we today?
+Today Heart are focusing on Magic Kingdom Park…..

-Lights shine from within Spaceship Earth’s reflective panels as stardust emerges to symbolise beacons of possibility and optimism.
+Cinderella Castle illuminates the park with a dazzling glow that sparkles with pixie dust, special embellishments and shimmering magnificence – the ideal place to take selfies.

-Scurry through the mayhem of Gusteau’s Kitchen in Remy’s Ratatouille Adventure, and blast off on a next generation roller-coaster inspired by all your favourite movies!
+Enjoy the Thrills of Big Thunder Mountain railroad - and make amazing memories as you watch the parades!

 Please visit https://thisisheart.co/3cnfk5S